apple/foundationdb/documentation/sphinx/source/api-c.rst

         |length-of| ``address``.

    ``check``
-        whether to make sure the data is durable on disk
+        whether to make sure the data is durable on disk.

    ``duration``
         If positive, the process will be first suspended for ``duration`` seconds before being rebooted.